sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

 In this exercise you will be implementing your own version of Mongoose in order to understand how an object-document-mapper (ODM) works under the hood.
 This exercise will consist of building a constructor function and adding several functions that mimic Mongoose's functionality to the constructor's prototype.

+### Base Challenges

-1. Create an object constructor called Model.
+**Create an object constructor called Model**

-  - The model will have these properties:
+  1. Define a function called Model.
+The model will have these properties:
       - has a parameter called `name`
       - has a property `type` that is assigned the parameter `name`
       - has an empty array named data
       - has an identification number `_id` assigned to 0.
+  2. Set the model's prototype to an empty `{}` (object literal).

    ```js
    // constructor function with name parameter